 Yes.
 Research shows that people taking the SLIT pills decreased by 1/3 the amount of medication they were taking to relieve symptoms.
 But it didn’t eliminate the need for medication.
 Don’t toss out your nasal sprays and antihistamines.

 Q. Some people have reactions to immunotherapy shots.
-Are the pills safer?
+Are the pollen tablets safer?
 Are there side effects?

 The pills are safer, both experts agree.
 “Hands down.
 It’s not even debatable,” Cox says.
 With traditional allergy shots, there is about one severe reaction for every 30,000 injections, and people have, on rare occasions, died from them.